 Colorado: Protecting You from Injury on the Road

 In Colorado, it is a traffic violation to ride a horse on the street while intoxicated, but the penalties for driving a motor vehicle while under the influence are much higher.
-This includes driving while high on marijuana, something the state is now addressing thanks to new laws legalizing recreational use.
+This includes driving while high on marijuana, something the state is addressing thanks to its laws legalizing recreational use.
 Cole sees some benefit in the law from the perspective of traffic safety.
-“It’s no secret people drove high before marijuana was legalized in 2014, but now we have funds from marijuana taxes to educate people on the dangers of driving high,” he says.
+"It's no secret people drove high before marijuana was legalized in 2014, but now we have funds from marijuana taxes to educate people on the dangers of driving high," he says.

 The state has some strong legislation in place to protect drivers and passengers, although the group Advocates for Highway and Auto Safety has urged Colorado to strengthen its laws regarding seat belts, motorcycle helmets, and young driver protections.

 |Mandatory seatbelts||Estimated 150+ passenger lives saved annually in Colorado with current seat belt use||Required for drivers and passengers.|